 Address: Havlíčkovo nám.
 552/1, 284 01 Kutná Hora, Czechia

-This historical landmark in Kutná Hora is among the coolest attraction in towns not to overlook when staying in Czechia.
+This historical landmark in Kutná Hora is among the coolest attractions in towns not to overlook when staying in Czechia.
 It is a national cultural monument established in 1962.
 Currency is king at this place and in more ways than one!

 This incredible attraction comprises a town hall, palace, Gothic-style chapel, coin minting exhibits, and more.
 The royal chapel in the court incorporates the delights of Gothic architectural elements with the masterpieces of art-nouveau mosaics.

-While visiting Italian Court, you can trade Euros in for a replica medieval currency used in historical Bohemia, with the same spending power and convenience as the present Euro, that can be used in the Court on a variety of souvenirs, including handmade replicas of medieval coins minted in the court, publications on medieval minting, memory stamps, and other collectibles.
+While visiting the Italian Court, you can trade Euros in for a replica medieval currency used in historical Bohemia, with the same spending power and convenience as the present Euro, that can be used in the Court on a variety of souvenirs, including handmade replicas of medieval coins minted in the court, publications on medieval minting, memory stamps, and other collectibles.

 Learning about the origins of the American dollar and medieval political decisions that shaped European history are among the highlights of this beautiful must-see destination.

 See Related: Best Travel Hoodies for Cozy Journey